OrangeFS has the ability to replace HDFS as the file system for Hadoop MapReduce.

 While running in this configuration the Hadoop MapReduce code does not need any modifications to run.

-As explained in this technical article published on HPCwire.com,
+As explained in this technical article originally published on HPCwire.com,

 recent tests performed at Clemson University achieved a 25 percent improvement in Apache Hadoop Terasort run times by replacing the Hadoop Distributed File System (HDFS) with an OrangeFS configuration using dedicated servers.